OXID-eSales/developer_documentation/update/update-from-6.1.x-to-6.2.0.rst

       vendor/bin/oe-console oe:oxideshop-update-component:delete-module-data-from-database

-   After this step modules data should be removed from the database, modules functionality should not work anymore.
+   After this step, modules data should be removed from the database so modules functionality should not work anymore.

 6. Activate all configured modules which were previously active .
    On the command line, execute the :doc:`console command </development/tell_me_about/console>`: